 A bottle of nigorizake can easily be identified by the cloudy appearance of the sake, which is caused by partly dissolved rice particles floating around.
 For this reason, it’s sometimes understandably called cloudy sake, but some make the mistake of calling it unfiltered sake.

-The term unfiltered sake implies that it has not been filtered when in actual fact it has.
-As a matter of fact, filtering sake is mandatory under Japanese law because for a drink to be legally classified as sake it has to undergo some sort of filtration process.
+The term unfiltered sake implies that it has not been filtered when, in actual fact, it has.
+Actually, filtering sake is mandatory under Japanese law because for a drink to be legally classified as sake, it has to undergo a filtration process.

 All other types of sake are filtered twice while nigorizake only once via a slightly wider mesh.
 This single wide mesh filtration allows for some of the rice particles to make their way into the final product, giving it that cloudy appearance.